AbbVie Inc. [ABBV] – Mismatched value: Check Out the Fundamental Analysis

 AbbVie Inc. [NYSE:ABBV]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to AbbVie Inc. [ABBV], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding AbbVie Inc. [ABBV] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give ABBV an Overweight rating.
-The average 12-month price forecast for this stock is $82.69, with the high estimate being $105.00, the low estimate being $70.00 and the median estimate amounting to $97.00.
-This is compared to its latest closing price of $81.86.
+The average 12-month price forecast for this stock is $80.28, with the high estimate being $105.00, the low estimate being $70.00 and the median estimate amounting to $97.00.
+This is compared to its latest closing price of $83.99.

 Fundamental Analysis of AbbVie Inc. [ABBV]